Sebazzz/NUnitTestOrdering/README.md

 - Supports usage side-by-side with unordered tests.
 Unordered tests are executed first.

 Please also view the [known issues](#known-issues) below.

+## Download
+Download the current prerelease from [NuGet](https://www.nuget.org/packages/NUnitTestOrdering/):

+    Install-Package NUnitTestOrdering -Pre

+Or [download and compile](#Building) build the binaries yourself.

 ## Usage